Hyundai Ioniq Valuation: 648 used car listings analysed

 Used Hyundai Ioniq

-Factors that affect the appreciation of a Hyundai Ioniq:
+Factors that affect the depreciation of a Hyundai Ioniq:

-Appreciation is an important part of calculating the total value of owning a Hyundai Ioniq.
-In addition to the monthly appreciation of £0, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly value.
+Depreciation is an important part of calculating the total cost of owning a Hyundai Ioniq.
+In addition to the monthly depreciation of £117, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly cost.

 How much does a used Hyundai Ioniq cost?
 Prices, ratings and depreciation by model year